AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

 ## Configure WAF to automatically add website configurations

 The **Add Domain Name** page appears only when an eligible domain name exists.
-Otherwise, you must manually add the domain name.
+If the page appears, you can select the website that you want to add to WAF.
+The website is automatically added to WAF.

 Eligible domain names contain only valid domain names that are configured in Alibaba Cloud DNS.